 A simple and fast strategy game of power and conquest that's right up there with the classics such as chess.
-When you play the computer, it actually learns from you and improves with time to become the ultimate opponent

-On 40K disk
+When you play the computer, it actually learns from you and improves with time to become the ultimate opponent On 40K disk

-Finally, a true video pinball game for all you pinball fanatics.
-It boasts all the features of a real pinball game - from sequential play right down to the bells and buzzers.
-We must forewarn you: it is totally addictive.

-On 48K disk
+Finally, a true video pinball game for all you pinball fanatics, it boasts all the features of a real pinball game - from sequential play right down to the bells and DUZZEIS WE must forewam you: it is totally addictive.
+On 48K disk \$34.95

-The army of the future is comprised not of men but of machines: the Cybernetic Devices.
-They are deadly but mindless It is up to Cytron Master to lead them to victory in this arcadestyle game.
-On 48K disk \$39.95; and 32K cassette
+The army of the future is comprised not of men but of machines: the Cybernetic Electronic Devices.
+They are deadly but mindless It is up to you as the Cytron Master to lead them to victory in this arcadestyle game.
+On 48K disk \$39.95; and 39K cassette,